 It also helps to be ready to forgive.
 You can grieve your losses and heal on your own while separating yourself from those who are causing you pain or anger.
 This will then allow you to reach a place of forgiveness and put you in control of these relationships so you can decide whether to pursue them again at a later date or not.

 Keep your Children’s Best Interest in Mind

-Divorcing couples often get tied up in their own differences and their relationships with in-laws, but you cannot lose sight of what is in the best interest of your children.
-Maintaining contact between your children and their grandparents is beneficial for their mental and emotional health.
+Divorcing couples often get tied up in their own differences and their relationships with family, friends, and in-laws, but you cannot lose sight of what is in the best interest of your children.
+Maintaining contact between your children and their family, including their grandparents, is beneficial for their mental and emotional health.
 When divorcing couples and their parents put the best interest of the children first, it becomes much easier to work out personal differences and come up with a visitation schedule.